The general linear group as a complete invariant for C*-algebras: Properties of the induced map

-\begin{lem} Let $(A,B,\varphi,\theta)$ be as in (\ref{note}).
+\begin{lemma} Let $(A,B,\varphi,\theta)$ be as in (\ref{note}).
 Suppose that $e,f,g\in \IA$ are three orthogonal, $\is$-equivalent, idempotents in $A$ not adding to one.
-If $\theta$ preserves (resp.\ flips) orthogonality on a subset of $\{e,f,g\}$ of size two, then $\theta$ preserves (resp.\ flips) orthogonality on all of $\{e,f,g\}$. \end{lem}
+If $\theta$ preserves (resp.\ flips) orthogonality on a subset of $\{e,f,g\}$ of size two, then $\theta$ preserves (resp.\ flips) orthogonality on all of $\{e,f,g\}$. \end{lemma}

-\begin{proof} The proof of \cite[Lemma 2.14]{AlRBooGio} does not generalise nicely, so we include a short proof:
+\begin{proof} The proof of Lemma~2.14 in \cite{AlRBooGio} does not generalise nicely, so we include a short proof: